 By 1979, Rocky Horror was receiving a great deal of media attention worldwide.
 The New York group (now transplanted to the 8th Street Playhouse) was featured on The Tom Snyder Show.
 The Tiffany's group was featured on various news programs.
 Groups in all areas were finding themselves featured on local news broadcasts.
 Magazines from Newsweek to Rolling Stone ran features on the film and its massive following.
 At this point The Rocky Horror Picture Show was experiencing its greatest success ever.
 Aside from its usual midnight showings, many 2-AM shows were added to accommodate the sell out crowds.
 Media coverage included a feature on NBC's Real People and a Ronald Reagan spoof on ABC's Fridays called "The Ronnie Horror Show".
 In addition, the films Fame and Willie and Phil contained scenes depicting the Rocky Horror experience.

 Because of the widespread interest in Rocky Horror, it was decided to stage a major revival of the play in The United States.
 Rocky Horror - the play, had run continuously in London , moving from the 60-seat Theatre Upstairs to the 400 seat Kings Road Theater in 1974 where it ran straight for 7 years.
-Touring companies had already performed in Germany , Norway , Australia , Japan , France , and New Zealand (where rocker Gary Glitter took the lead as Dr. Frank-N-Furter).
+Had this success occurred after the internet arrived on the scene, the promotion would have included not only social media, but also would have pulled in the tech world of big data.
+Probably a consultant for data science would have been brought on board, and the audience size would have exploded exponentially, given the word of mouth popularity, acceptance of LGBQs, and the ability of the marketing magic that automation could bring to bear.
+Yet even without these tools, the show became a cult legend very quickly, and the growth was not slowing down.
+Touring companies had already performed in Germany , Norway , Australia , Japan, France , and New Zealand (where rocker Gary Glitter took the lead as Dr. Frank-N-Furter).
 The U.S. touring company surfaced in 1980, and played to sell-out crowds wherever it performed.
 This was the first opportunity for most of the hard-core fans to see Rocky Horror in its original form.
 Most notable of the performers who participated in the revival were Kim Milford from the original Roxy Cast reprising his role as Rocky and Wendy O. Williams (from the controversial punk band The Plasmatics) in the role of Magenta.
 Australia and New Zealand also experienced successful revivals of The Rocky Horror Show at this point in time.

 In 2000, The Rocky Horror Show was revived on Broadway with much success.
 Guest Narrators included everyone from Dick Cavett to Sally-Jessy Raphael.
 The musical still continues to be produced across the U.S. and abroad.
 Last year it enjoyed a successful U.K. 30th Anniversary tour.